most-effective-tactic-available/Reverse_Shell_Cobol/README.md

 # Reverse_Shell_Cobol
-This is a reverse command shell written in the COBOL programming lanaguage.
-This code was written and AI code peer reviewed by ChatGPT-3 and Bard in COBOL.
+The code implements a basic reverse shell in COBOL.
+It creates a socket and binds it to port 4444.
+The program then listens for incoming connections on the socket.
+Once a connection is established, the code retrieves the received command from the socket buffer and executes it using the system function.
+After executing the command, the program closes the socket.

-It listens on port 4444 for the commands.
-The code is located under the file named 'code'.
+The code can be used to execute arbitrary commands on the target system.
+This could be used for malicious purposes, such as stealing data or installing malware.
+Therefore, it is important to use the code with caution.